bar181/agentic-professor/README.md

 ## Acknowledgments

-Template design based on:
-- Harvard CS50 pedagogical approaches (David Malan)
-- Stanford AI course methodology (Andrew Ng)
+This template draws inspiration from established educational methodologies:

-- Bloom's taxonomy framework for learning objectives
+- **Bloom's taxonomy** framework for learning objectives
-- Cognitive load theory and progressive disclosure research
+- **Cognitive load theory** and progressive disclosure research
-- Outcome-focused instructional design principles
+- **Outcome-focused instructional design** principles
+- **Engaging lecture techniques** observed in technical education
+- **Systematic teaching approaches** in online learning
+- **Problem-set methodologies** in computer science education

+The template synthesizes these pedagogical approaches into a structured format for technical course design.
+No copyrighted course materials, lecture content, or proprietary educational content from any institution or instructor are reproduced or included.

+This is an original work that references common teaching methodologies and instructional design principles that are widely used in technical education.

+---

-Built for the AI-first education era where human expertise and AI capabilities collaborate to create effective learning experiences.
+Built for modern technical education where structured pedagogy and clear learning outcomes create effective learning experiences.

 ---